Boyu-Xu-projects/DatAR-prototype/README.md

-This repository contains the Hololens 2 version of the DatAR project, an experimental virtual environment for the exploration of neuroscientific literature.
+﻿This repository contains the Hololens 2 version of the DatAR project, an experimental virtual environment for the exploration of neuroscientific literature.
 The code in this project is a ported version of [the original DatAR repository](https://git.science.uu.nl/g.tanhaei/datar) in order to move away from SteamVR and instead support Microsoft Mixed Reality Toolkit.
 For access and more information, contact [Ghazaleh Tanhei](mailto:g.tanhaei@uu.nl).

 *Last updated 10-09-2021*